ml-and-ds-papers-on-the-go/andre-ye.github.io/history/rr7/river-of-dark-dreams.md

 - Published by the Belknap Press of Harvard University Press.
 - Published in 2013 at Cambridge, Massachusetts.
 - The reading excerpt for class is Chapter 9: *The Mississippi Valley in the Time of Cotton*.
+- Every section will be marked by `*Page 244 (excerpt p.2)*`.
+This indicates that the section information begins on page 244 in the book, or the 2nd page of the PDF given for the class reading.

 ## The Hidden Capitalism of Slavery
 *Page 244 (excerpt p.2)*